MosElAgab/multinational-retail-data-centralisation145/README.md

 ### Configuration files

-The project requires 3 configuration files as follow:
+The project requires 3 configuration files to be placed in the root directory of this project.
+The required configuration files are as follow:

 #### db_creds.yaml